 sandbox_exec

-Execute one or more shell commands within a running Node.js sandbox container.
+Execute one or more shell commands inside a running sandbox container.
+(Requires an initialized sandbox.)

 sandbox_initialize